This topic describes how to troubleshoot TruClient load issues.

 TruClient technology provides you with the ability to quickly and easily record complex business processes.
-However, because TruClient records at the user level and requires a browser for replay, the more complex an application's client logic is, the more CPU and memory is required to run a Vuser.
+However, since TruClient records at the user level and requires a browser for replay, the more complex an application's client logic, the more CPU and memory it requires to run a Vuser.

 As a result, the TruClient footprint can be significantly larger than the footprints of other Vuser protocols used to run a similar business process.